apache/commons-build-plugin/src/main/resources/commons-xdoc-templates/readme-md-template.md

 Contributing
 ------------

-We accept Pull Requests via GitHub.
+We accept pull requests via GitHub.
 The [developer mailing list](https://commons.apache.org/mail-lists.html) is the main channel of communication for contributors.
 There are some guidelines which will make applying PRs easier for us:
 + No tabs!
 Please use spaces for indentation.
 + Respect the existing code style for each file.
-+ Create minimal diffs - disable on save actions like reformat source code or organize imports.
-If you feel the source code should be reformatted create a separate PR for this change.
++ Create minimal diffs: disable on-save actions like reformatting source code or organizing imports.
+If you feel the source code should be reformatted, create a separate PR for this change.
 + Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running `mvn`.
 + Before you push a PR, run `mvn` (without arguments).
 This runs the default goal which contains all build checks.
 + To see the code coverage report, regardless of coverage failures, run `mvn clean site -Dcommons.jacoco.haltOnFailure=false -Pjacoco`